Results for

 Layering

-• When layering graphical blocks, the block in front always needs to be smaller the the block below it.
+• When layering graphical blocks, the block in front always needs to be smaller than the block below it.

 • The placement of the small block is always in a corner.
 Equally placed in the chosen corner and within the empty text space around the the larger text block.